The Cosmic Owl: Twin Active Collisional Ring Galaxies with Starburst Merging Front at $z=1.14$

 \textbf{\textit{ALMA} observations}.
-The \target is observed by \textit{ALMA} Band-6 in Cycle-4 project (Project ID: 2016.1.01040.S; PI: F. Valentino) for CO(4-3) and \CI emission lines \citep{Valentino2018ApJ...869...27V}.
+The \target is observed by \textit{ALMA} Band-6 in Cycle-4 (Project ID: 2016.1.01040.S; PI: F. Valentino) for CO(4-3) and \CI emission lines \citep{Valentino2018ApJ...869...27V}.
 The \textit{ALMA} observations are taken in the configuration C40-1, corresponding to a synthesized beam of $\sim2\arcsec$.
 The on-source integration time is 10.0 minutes.
-The raw data are calibrated and imaged with the Common Astronomy Software Applications (CASA) v4.7.2 \citep{CASA2022PASP..134k4501C}, which includes the ALMA Cycle-4 pipeline \citep{Hunter2023PASP..135g4501H}.
-The command \texttt{tclean} of CASA was used to make the imaging with natural weighting, hogbom deconvolver, 5$\sigma$ rms threshold, and mosaic gridder.
-The final cube has a pixel size of 0\farcs1 and a channel width of 60~km/s in radio velocity.
-The median root-mean-square (RMS) noise per channel is 0.63\,mJy\,beam$^{-1}$.
+The raw data are calibrated with the Common Astronomy Software Applications (CASA) v4.7.2 \citep{CASA2022PASP..134k4501C}, which includes the ALMA Cycle-4 pipeline \citep{Hunter2023PASP..135g4501H}.
+The command \texttt{tclean} of CASA was used to perform the imaging with natural weighting, hogbom deconvolver, 5$\sigma$ rms threshold, and standard gridder.
+The final cube has a channel width of 60~km/s in radio velocity.
+The median root-mean-square (RMS) noise per 60~km~s$^{-1}$ channel is 0.62\,mJy\,beam$^{-1}$.